Buckminsterfullerene02/dev-guide/src/ModSupport/ModKits/DeveloperModkits/How.md

 The editor will automatically pick up your `Compressed.ddp` file if it is in the directory `ProjectName/DerivedDataCache/`.

 The default configuration settings under `[DerivedDataBackendGraph]` in `DefaultEngine.ini` in the project's config settings are good to use as is.

+## Gameplay tags

+If your project uses gameplay tags, you'll likely have tags defined in `Config/DefaultTags.ini` or in specific `ini` files in `Config/Tags` - but you may also have tags defined natively (in C++) or in assets.

+If you are distributing with your compiled source, the natively defined tags are handled - the editor will pick these up automatically.

+If you are using uncooked editor, the gameplay tags defined in your content will also be picked up automatically when it loads all the packages at startup.

+However, if you are using cooked editor, the gameplay tags defined in your content will *not* be picked up automatically, as it cannot read the tags from the cooked files when they are loaded in.
+This will cause a significant problem if you are using gameplay tags extensively, as those defined in content simply will not be available for use/viewing by mods.

+The solution to this will be up to you - perhaps you already have a spreadsheet or document listing all gameplay tags that you can add to your project via config files (it's fine to have duplicate entries from different sources, the engine handles this fine).

+For Subnautica 2 cooked editor, I wrote an extension to the tooling that [generates the UHT class schema](https://github.com/Subnautica2Modding/Subnautica2-Project/blob/sn2-engine-v0.10.3/Plugins/Suzie/Source/Suzie/Private/SuzieGameplayTags.cpp) at startup to [harvest all gameplay tags from the game content](https://github.com/Buckminsterfullerene02/meatloaf/blob/5bc964b498c801c4b40bc484721ef10a4a1761b5/jmap_dumper/src/lib.rs#L1019) and then register those gameplay tags to the project at startup.

 ## Updating modkit versions